Welcome to today's edition of the Rush 24-7 podcast.

 This was still a Bush economy.

-So today we've got 3.2%, and boy, they're doing everything they can to tug that number across the finish line.
+And boy, they're doing everything they can to tug that number across the finish line.

-Look at we're coming back.
+Look, we're coming back.

-Still later on in their stories have to be honest.
+Still later on in their stories, have to be honest.

-Most of this is uh inventory manipulation.
+Most of this is inventory manipulation.

-Here we have 3.3% growth in August of 2008.
+Here we have 3.3% growth in August of 08.

 It was up.

-We have to be fair to the media because it was an election year, and the Democrats needed a bad economy, and so the media was chipping in, trying to create the image or the notion in uh in people's minds that uh we were headed for a rotten economy.
+And so the media was chipping in, trying to create the image or the notion in people's minds that we were headed for a rotten economy.

-Now, here is the Reuters story, and their story is non celebratory.
+Now, here is the Reuters story.

-U.S. economy grew at a slightly slower than expected pace in the first quarter, held back by inventories and exports, but resurgent consumer spending offered evidence of a sustainable recovery.
+U.S. economy grew at a slightly slower than expected pace in the first quarter, held back by inventories and exports.

 A government report showed on Friday.